knutsoned/bevy_lazy_signals/rationale.md

 - Minimize dependency on other internal Bevy features, except prelude, bevy_ecs, and bevy_reflect.
 - Minimize external dependencies (thiserror is probably overkill and could be removed).
 - Optimize performance at the cost of roughly doubling some of the data storage via sparse sets.
-- Avoid the use of an intrusive global state in favor of a Bevy resource that tracks the internals.
+- Avoid the use of an intrusive global state.
 - Since the data and propagator structure is immutable, the reactive mechanics can be simplified.
 - Do not allow self-referential computations.
 - Do encourage a "one-way data flow" application architecture that relies on immutable values